 - a.
-Whenever any faculty member of a department/unit has announced an intention to seek promotion, that department/unit must identify a recommendation committee to consider the application(s) for promotion.
-This committee must be selected by October 15 of the academic year in which the application(s) is to be submitted. - b.
+Whenever any faculty member of a department/unit has indicated his or her intent to seek tenure, that department/unit must identify a recommendation committee to consider the application(s) for tenure.
+This committee should be selected at least 15 days before the applicant materials are due (October 15 for promotion and tenure applicants, January 5 for fall anniversary tenure only applicants, September 25 for spring anniversary tenure only applicants). - b.
 In all department/units, any recommendation committee will have at least three members selected according to department policy, from the tenured faculty. - c.
-The following are eligible to serve on the department/unit recommendation committee: - 1).
-Full-time tenured faculty members of the department/unit.
-The department chair shall not be a member of the committee. - 2).
-Full-time tenured faculty members of other departments of the University or from other institutions selected in accordance with Article 12.C.1.a. - d.
+The following are eligible to serve on the department/unit recommendation committee: - 1) Full-time tenured faculty members of the department/unit.
+The department chair shall not be a member of the committee. - 2) Full-time tenured faculty members of other departments of the University or from other institutions selected in accordance with Article 12.C.1.a. of the CBA. - d.
 No faculty member who has announced his/her intention to seek promotion will serve on a department recommendation committee. - e.
 No faculty member shall serve on a department recommendation committee when he/she or a member of his/her immediate family or a person residing in his/her household is an applicant for promotion.
 Immediate family is defined as spouse, child, step-child, parent, step-parent, parent-in-law, brother, sister, brother-in-law or sister-in-law.